 Of course, some of these mega savers sacrificed a few channels.
 They gave up watching the Rockies, the AVs and the Nuggets.
 In some cases, they used their savings and bought season tickets.
 Others just listened to the games through the radio apps available on their TVs.
 If watching these teams is worth $10,000+ then stick with cable or satellite.
 Your bills will keep going up and your money will keep getting sucked out of your bank account.

-Now, if you think we charge too much for top grade equipment and professional antenna installation then you should go buy and install all the equipment yourself.
+Now, if you think we charge too much for top grade equipment and professional antenna and network installation then you should go buy and install all the equipment yourself.
 If you want voice remote and grid guides and the ability to watch 98% of channels on three TVs you should expect to pay the following:

 - HD Whole Home Antenna – $99